Register your office to receive a $50 credit towards your first case.

 Determining the best restorative option should happen during the treatment planning phase.
 This can even include a consultation with your lab partner to review the case and confirm the patient’s suitability.
 A collaborative approach ensures that every aspect, from surgical planning to final prosthetic design, is aligned for success, helping you confidently guide your patients toward the best possible outcome.

-The Digital Difference: Transforming the All-on-4 Process
+How Digital Technology Improves the All-on-4 Process

 The shift from traditional to digital methods is reshaping how we approach All-on-4 treatments.
 This isn’t just about new gadgets; it’s a fundamental change that improves everything from initial impressions to the final restoration.
 By incorporating digital tools, you can create a more efficient, accurate, and predictable workflow for your practice and a more comfortable experience for your patients.
 This process bridges the communication gap between your practice and the lab, allowing for seamless collaboration and superior results.
 Embracing these advancements means delivering a higher standard of care while streamlining your internal operations.